Bake Play Smile

 Creamy Bacon, Egg & Potato Salad FAQs

-Can I make creamy bacon, egg and potato salad the day before?
+Can I make creamy bacon, egg and potato salad ahead of time?

 Why is my potato salad watery?